HyveMynd/battleship-server/README.md

 - MISS: a player has missed this cell
 - SHIP: this cell is part of a ship and has not been hit
 - NONE: this cell has no activity

+## <u>Game AI</u>
+The server also comes with its own battleship AI and functions as follows:

+The bot server polls every 30 seconds for games.
+If a game is named with the correct name, it will join automatically with the specified AI.

+Valid Game Names:

+- RANDOMBOT - Completely random.
+- SPIRALBOT - Begins at the center and spiral out.
+- SMARTBOT - Attempts to intelligently destroy your ships.

+If you create a game with the name RANDOMBOT, the bot server will create a bot with the random AI and play against you.

+The bot will continue to play against you until a winner has been declared.
+While the game is in progress, the bot will poll for your game with exponential backoff up to 1 minute.
+The bot will abandon games if there is no activity for 6 hours.